SkySchermer/uweclang/README.md

 There is an additional [misc](scripts/misc) folder that contains older scripts for reference.

-The [Developer Notes](Developer Notes.md) file contains a list of programming guidlines for writing scripts.
+The [Developer Notes](Developer Notes.md) contain a list of programming guidelines for writing scripts.
 It has basic information about Python, and it is mostly focused on the patterns that are used in this project.
+The [Python Tutorial](Python Tutorial.md) contains a very rapid introduction to most of Python's common features.
+It is somewhat of a reference tool.

 Student Corpus Scripts
 ----------------------